evoth/schema/README.md

    - Tutorial / about
    - Placeholder for when there are no notes
    - Smaller note edit window on bigger screens
-   - Publish (web and possibly Google Play, not sure if worth $25 though)
+   - Publish (web and possibly Google Play)
    - Update web descriptions
 - Check back in around March 2023 to see if I need to migrate to new authentication provider